apollonin/array-filter/README.md

 ## Usage

-**create new array-filter object and put your array for filtering**
+**create a new array-filter object and put your array for filtering**
 ```
   $yourArray = [
     0 => ['name' => 'John', 'balance' => 1.00, 'isActive' => true],